zhuorantan/SHUScheduleGenerator/README.md

 That's all.
 After a while, a file named Course Schedule.ics will be put into the directory you provided.

 If you are using OS X, you can double click it or drag it to `Calendar` to import your schedule to iCloud and iCloud will sync it to all the Apple devices you own.

-If you are using other systems, you need to find a way to import the file to your iPhone or iPad.
+You can also import it to Gmail, Microsoft Outlook or other email service that support .ics file import.
+Then after you logged in these email in your devices, schedule will be synced to calendar app.

 ## Development